EricRohlfs/jetbot_wiki/Examples.md

 2. Sign in with the default password ``jetbot``
 3. Navigate to ``~/Notebooks/basic_motion/``
 4. Open and follow the ``basic_motion.ipynb`` notebook
+    > Make sure JetBot has enough space to move around.

 ### Example 2 - Teleoperation